-The electric vehicle industry is transitioning to higher energy density lithium ion cathode materials with increasing proportions of nickel relative to cobalt, manganese or aluminum.
-Current industrial methods require lithium hydroxide as feedstock for these nickel-rich cathode materials.
-The flexibility of Nano One's process enables the use of lower cost lithium carbonate which Nano One believes has the opportunity to address challenges in the lithium supply chain.
+The electric vehicle industry is demanding higher energy density lithium ion cathode materials at a lower cost.
+This is being achieved with increasing proportions of nickel relative to cobalt, manganese or aluminum.
+Current industrial methods require higher cost lithium hydroxide as feedstock for these nickel-rich cathode materials.
+The flexibility of Nano One's process enables the use of lithium feedstock in form of either carbonate or hydroxide for the production of high performance cathode materials which could reduce constrains on the supply of battery grade lithium by enabling new sources.
+Nano One has begun working with a range of lithium sources from various producers to demonstrate the flexibility of its processing technology.

 Nickel rich cathode materials include nickel cobalt aluminate (NCA) and nickel manganese cobaltate (NMC-532, 622 and 811).
+[Note: "NMC-xyz", where x, y and z refers to ratios of nickel, manganese and cobalt, respectively.]
 These materials are expected to play an increasingly dominant role in the lithium ion batteries used by major electric vehicle manufacturers.

-During the period ended September 30, 2017, Nano One demonstrated the synthesis of high energy cathode material for electrical vehicles using lithium carbonate feedstock with energy densities on par with industry standards.
+During the period ended December 31, 2017, Nano One demonstrated the synthesis of high energy cathode material for electrical vehicles using lithium carbonate feedstock with energy densities on par with industry standards.
 This demonstration underlines the opportunity of Nano One's technology to enable a wider range of lithium sources for the rapidly growing electric vehicle market and supplements Nano One's other opportunities in the space including improved cathode material durability, power, energy and processing cost.